 - “Economic Stability and the Responsiveness of Inflation Expectations”, joint with Zoltan Reppa (coming soon)

-- “Screening Experts: An Example for a First-Best Contract”, joint with Balazs Szentes (LSE) (to be revived)
+- “Screening Experts: An Example for a First-Best Contract”, joint with Balazs Szentes (LSE) (to be revised)

 WORK IN PROGRESS